 |

 Crease at back corner, else fine.
-"A recruit of the future goes through the toughest boot camp in the universe - and into battle with the Terran Mobile Infantry against mankind's most frightening enemy."
-004228 Price:
+"A recruit of the future goes through the toughest boot camp in the universe - and into battle with the Terran Mobile Infantry against mankind's most frightening enemy."; 12mo - over 6¾" - 7¾" tall 004228 Price:

 3.95 USD